The Bol (Bowl) is a fantastic musical instrument invented by Jean-François Laporte that generates strange and menacing sounds.

 The Hydre (Hydra) is a monstrous beast that would grow two heads for each one that was cut off.
 I suppose one could say I simply tried to create a graft using these two curiosities: the large majority of the sounds used to compose this piece are taken from the instrument itself.

 Commissioned by Productions Totem contemporain (Jean-François Laporte) with the support of the Canada Council for the Arts.
-Bol-hydre was awarded second prize in 2012 by the Phonos Foundation (Spain) and Musiques & Recherches (Belgium) in the 5th Destellos International Competition of Electroacoustic Composition and Visual Music (Argentina).
+Bol-Hydre was awarded Second Prize at the Foundation Destellos Fifth International Competition of Electroacoustic Composition 2012 (Mar Del Plata, Argentina).
+The prize was given by the Phonos Foundation (Spain) and Musiques & Recherches (Belgium).